KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_003_MinimalGltfFile.md

   },
 ```

-A more detailed description about meshes and mesh primitives can be found in the [Meshes](gltfTutorial_008_Meshes.md) section.
+A more detailed description of meshes and mesh primitives can be found in the [meshes](gltfTutorial_008_Meshes.md) section.

-## The `buffer`, `bufferView` and `accessor` concepts
+## The `buffer`, `bufferView`, and `accessor` concepts

-The `buffer`, `bufferView` and `accessor` objects provide information about the geometry data that the mesh primitives consist of.
+The `buffer`, `bufferView`, and `accessor` objects provide information about the geometry data that the mesh primitives consist of.
 They are introduced here quickly, based on the specific example.
-A more detailed description of these concepts will be given in the section about [Buffers, BufferViews and Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md).
+A more detailed description of these concepts will be given in the [Buffers, BufferViews, and Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md) section.

 ### Buffers